luciusmagn/magnusi.tech/posts/stories.md

 At the end, a mentally healthy astronaut decides that maybe her powers (of which there is a wide range), could be used for good, and so she starts figuring out ways how to control and use them at will, and for what reason.

+# at thy twilight, old thoughts return, in great waves of nostalgia

+The two doctors are friends.
+One of them is a stereotypical white old man, whereas the other is a black gentleman.
+The white one has retired already, and the black one is very old as well.

+Since his retirement, the white one struggles to figure out what to do with his life.
+He has a family, but they are all grown up or abroad, so he can enjoy them only occassionally, he tries several hobbies, but nothing fits, and so what he does is he visits his black friend in the hospital.

+Originally, they were a group of friend doctors, there was about a dozen of them at this hospital, men and women, but now, it is only the black left, and the white coming to visit him.
+The others have either died or retired and disappeared from the 'public eye' of the hospital.

+Every time he visits, they both have a pleasant conversation, talking about life, interest, interesting medical cases, what are the young doctors like, and also sometimes reminiscing about the old times, and the people that they used to know who worked at the hospital, and so on.

+After a few visits, the black reluctantly divulges that he will be retiring soon too, that he has some health issued and that he cannot manage the difficult hospital work for that much longer.
+He states to white that he could use a golf partner.

+White then starts crying, and so does black.
+It is because inside they know, that with this, their world is over, and the longest chapter of their lives are ending, and now, all that they have had over the years will become just memories.
+Perhaps, it was time to go now.

+They realize that the world around them has changed and soared somewhere else, but they, in their old age, cannot keep up, and so inevitably, some things must come to an end.

+The black, having a very similar familial situation, then retires and together with white, they buy a plot in the country-side near the city.
+And together, with the help of hired workers, they start building a house for the two of them, which they eventually succeed completing.

+The story ends with the two old friends living together in the house and going for a game of golf.

+# bulgakov

+A strange man with a taste of theatrics, peculiar fashion sense, a beret, differently colored eyes and a talking cat visit Mikhail Bulgakov at his home, completely disregarding anything Bulgakov might have planned to do that day and just pretty much inviting themselves in.

+The man introduces himself with a number of contradicting titles, stating that he is an artist, and that he is a performer, and that he is a government official, and that he is a professor, and that he is just a simple man, and that he is nobility, and so on, whereas the cat just says it is a talking cat.

+Bulgakov quite surprised at what's going on, especially the cat, drops in his mind any plans he might have had for that day and decides to sit the uninvited guests down.

+The man claims that as a writer (yet another claimed profession) he is interested in Bulgakov's works, and mentions his favorite ones, some of which Bulgakov hasn't published or even has no knowledge of.

+Bulgakov then rightly asks, that while he is flattered that him and the cat (who just lets out sarcastic remarks at random moments) consider his work good, that he would still like to know why they are here.

+The man than tells him that he is there to talk about God and the Devil.
+He challenges the image of God as just a good, merciful benevolent force and Devil as the personification of evil.
+Bulgakov and the man, with occasional input from the cat, then discuss that while the Devil is an undeniable agent of chaos and he some anti-heroic/anti-villainic properties, there is no reason, and, perhaps there should not be reason, for him to be evil.

+That Devil and the temptation are forces from the area of chaos that are working to expose the evil that is present in men, that the excuse of 'satan made me do it', or 'satan is responsible' are moot because all that Satan does is expose and present to the world, and perhaps to the target themselves the evil that is present with in.

+They then go back to the image of Satan in the Old Testament, taking into account that Satan means the Accuser, and that is perhaps to a degree the Devil's job.
+To expose, and to accuse.
+The two then discuss the predicament of the Devil himself, his original position, his transgression and his rebellion and his being cast out of heaven.
+And, in relation to this, if it is possible that he has done enough penance and that maybe his punishment was harsh.
+After all, a part of Lucifer's motivation was love, and is love really something that should be punished harshly?

+Bulgakov then comes to the conclusion that maybe the reason the Devil now stays confined to Hell and to the mortal realm (i.e. anywhere but Heaven) is maybe not because he wants to escape but cannot, but because he accepts his difficult job out of love for God, and therefore has not thought much of escaping and perhaps besieging Heaven again so he could get in once more.
+The cat calls this bullshit.

+Once they have finished drinking their tea, the man invites Bulgakov to step outside and follow him for a bit.
+On the way, they discuss the rot in the hearts of men and if it is possible for an entire society to become corrupt, given the correct conditions.
+And the role that desperation and manipulation from above perhaps play in that.

+They eventually reach a very busy street and the man tells Bulgakov to watch.
+He loudly yells "Behold!" which grabs the attention of the people nearby and takes out a large pouch full of coins and bills and swings it out as to cover the entire length of the street with many.
+The people then go crazy trying to grab as many coins and bills as they can, even fighting and punching each other and stealing the money from one another.
+When a sleazy man pulls out a gun at a pregnant woman who picked up more money than he did, he immediately turns into a pillar of salt.

+Bulgakov, who has not picked up any money and just watched what was happening is completely astonished.
+When he snaps out of it, he tries turning and calling the man but he realises that both the man and the cat are nowhere to be found, having seemingly vanished within a few moments.

 # two lost at the sea